Masters (MSc) level entry applicants must have one of the following:

 - Corporate (or chartered) membership of relevant professional institutions will also be considered

 Candidates who do not meet the above entry requirements or have no formal academic qualifications will be considered individually based on their CV and possibly interview.
 Admission via this route will be at the discretion of the Director of Recruitment.

 Months of entry

-Graduates of the Reservoir Evaluation and Management MSc will be in a unique position of having a thorough understanding of both the geosciences and engineering issues relevant to hydrocarbon reservoir behaviour.
-The programme is deliberately intensive, typically consisting of working a full five days per week of lectures and practical work.
-The programme also includes two field trips to observe geology in the field for those with and without prior geological experience.
+Graduates of the REM MSc will be in a unique position of having a thorough understanding of the both the geosciences and engineering issues relevant to hydrocarbon reservoir behaviour.
+The programme is deliberately intensive, typically consisting of working a full 5 days per week of lectures and practical work, including labs or tutorial exercises designed to teach practical skills in addition to learning theory.
+The programme includes two field trips to observe geology in the field, both for those with and without prior geological experience.

 Information for international students

 If English is not the applicant’s first language a minimum of IELTS 6.5 or equivalent is required with all elements passed at 6.0 or above.
 Please refer to English language requirements for further details.